vishnunvs/Learning-Artificial-Intelligence/README.md

-# Learning-Artificial-Intelligence
+# Learning-Machine-Learning
-learn more about ai
+learn more about ML